d2l-ai/d2l-en/chapter_introduction/index.md

 where the output is much shorter than the input.
-While humans are remarkably good at recognizing speech, even from low-quality audio, getting computers to perform the feat is a formidable challenge.
+While humans are remarkably good at recognizing speech, even from low-quality audio, getting computers to perform the same feat is a formidable challenge.

 ![`-D-e-e-p- L-ea-r-ni-ng-` in an audio recording.](../img/speech.png)